dsambrano/good_coding_practices/_posts/series/git/2022-10-10-git-example.md

 #.  ..  .git  goodbye.txt  hello_world.txt README.md

 ```
+> All the magic is stored in this `.git` folder.
+If at any time you want to end the `git` repo and erase the history (but not the content currently in the folder) you can just delete this directory.

 If you got a warning telling about using master for the inital branch, feel free to follow instructions, but its just a warning and won't harm anything.
 If you got another error, go back and make sure that 1. you are in the correct directory, 2. that you haven't already initalized that directory or one of the parent directories.
 If all else fails, double check that your installation method was successful with `git -v`, and if not try to reinstall `git` again.